hazelweakly/hazelweakly.me/src/blog/why-i-do-what-i-do.md

 I thought today about why I do what I do.

 When I was a child, I yearned very deeply to be seen and recognized for who I truly was.
-I didn't quite realize the cause of this, or reason.
+I didn't quite realise the cause of this, or reason.
 I couldn't have articulated it had I tried.
 Nevertheless, it was there.